Venus In Capricorn Will Make You Want To Put A Ring On It

 Advertisement

-The cuffing season energy here is strong, and if your situationship isn't ready to be DTR'd, then you may get the urge to move on for good.
+The cuffing season energy, where people tend to partner up for the holidays, is strong, and if your situationship isn't ready to be DTR'd, then you may get the urge to move on for good.
 If you're looking for a lover, be careful who you're swiping right on — Venus in Capricorn will have you interested in more serious relationships, so make sure your prospective partner checks all of the boxes before diving into a whirlwind romance.
 Murphy advises us to ask ourselves these important questions: How has your idea of what love and relationships mean changed over the past year?
 Where have you matured?
 What is the new commitment you are making to yourself (or your partner)?

 Once those are answered, prepare yourself for what's to come: Venus retrograde.
 Yep, the reason Venus is hanging around in the sign of the goat for so long is because it is entering an intense retrograde from December 19 to January 29 — and all that means that our love lives may be a bit more chaotic than usual.
 In fact, the planet will enter its pre-shadow zone on November 17, go fully retrograde on December 19, then linger in its post-retrograde shadow period until March 1.
 This will be the time for some deep soul-searching, so be prepared to get to know yourself on a whole new level, says Lisa Stardust, the author of Saturn Return Survival Guide and The Astrology Deck.